hth313/lib41/README.md

 it is ready to use in your source file.

 To make it even simpler, the `lib41.h` header file provides all the `.extern` declarations and some macros.
-The FAT macro combined the `.fat` directive with a special label, to make it work with RPN programs in the same module.
+(The FAT macro combines the `.fat` directive with a special label, to make it work with RPN programs in the same module.)

 For a named routine, all you need to do is to add add it to your function address table: